MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Utility/Remove-Alias.md

 ### -Scope

-Gets only the variables in the specified scope.
+Affects only the aliases in the specified scope.
 The acceptable values for this parameter are:

 - Global